 Let’s see who comes on top?
 Shopify versus WordPress?

 1) User Interface:

 User Interface is the most important thing to decide which platform is a perfect fit for you.
 A good user interface helps us in completing our day-to-day tasks in an easier and faster way.
-And in eCommerce, there are a lot of tasks that we have to complete on a daily basis to keep our store running and to make a profit on daily basis.
+And in eCommerce, there are a lot of tasks that we have to complete daily to keep our store running and to make a profit daily.

 Shopify User Interface

 Shopify dashboard has a very clean and crisp appearance with easy-to-use tools that helps us in building the store as fast as possible.
 Shopify interface is only built for eCommerce, so all the things that you find on your Shopify dashboard will directly help you in increasing the growth of your eCommerce business.